Last updated: March 31, 2026

 Read the Azriel bonus chapter from A Court of Silver Flames.
 If your copy doesn't include it, it's worth tracking down before October.
 It's likely the single most important piece of context for wherever ACOTAR 6 is going.

 Consider reading Crescent City before October.
 House of Flame and Shadow connects directly to the ACOTAR world, and going into Book 6 with that context fresh may matter more than it did for previous installments.
+We're publishing a full Crescent City deep dive series starting in May if you want guided recaps instead of a full reread.

 For a full list of books to read while you wait, including Maasverse and non-Maas recommendations, check out What to Read While You Wait for ACOTAR 6.